audcsm/UniProjectArchive/README.md

 # UniProjectArchive
 This is a collection of most of the projects I contributed to while in university.
-Many of these were group projects and as a result, some credit can be given to other students as well.
+Projects not featured either have not been found or are no longer functional due to corrupted files or broken paths, but I will gladly discuss them whether or not they are shown here.

 ## Projects
 ### Dissertation: [The Rebuild of a 20-Year-Old Website using Modern Development Techniques](https://github.com/audcsm/UniProjectArchive/tree/main/aos-site)